create3000/x_ite/docs/_posts/components/Lighting/EnvironmentLight.md

 ## Overview

-EnvironmentLight is a light node for [PhysicalMaterial](/x_ite/components/shape/physicalmaterial/) and [SpecularGlossinessMaterial](/x_ite/components/x-ite/specularglossinessmaterial/) nodes.
+EnvironmentLight defines image-based lighting (IBL).
+Lights have no visible shape themselves and lighting effects continue through any intermediate geometry.

-The EnvironmentLight node belongs to the **Lighting** component and its default container field is *children.* It is available since X3D version 4.0 or later.
+The EnvironmentLight node belongs to the [Lighting](/x_ite/components/overview/#lighting) component and requires at least support level **3,** its default container field is *children.* It is available from X3D version 4.0 or higher.

->**Info:** This node only affects the [PhysicalMaterial](../../shape/physicalmaterial/) and [SpecularGlossinessMaterial](../../x-ite/specularglossinessmaterial/) nodes.
-{: .prompt-info }

 ## Hierarchy